heroku/hatchet/README.md

 - **Debugging**

 If you're not used to debugging Ruby you can reference the [Ruby debugging magic cheat sheet](https://www.schneems.com/2016/01/25/ruby-debugging-magic-cheat-sheet.html).
 The Ruby language is very powerful in it's ability to [reflect on itself](https://en.wikipedia.org/wiki/Reflection_%28computer_programming%29).
-Essentially the Ruby code is able to introspect iself to tell you what it's doin.
+Essentially the Ruby code is able to introspect itself to tell you what it's doing.
 If you're ever lost, ask your ruby code.
 It might confuse you, but it won't lie to you.

 Another good debugging tool is the [Pry debugger and repl](https://github.com/pry/pry).